Online Master’s in Patient Safety and Healthcare Quality Programs

 For those who have worked in healthcare or are considering advancing into management, the skills and knowledge gained from a patient safety and healthcare quality program can be beneficial.

-“Given the recent ‘only pay for quality performance’ outcome measures, the demand for safety science and quality training will continue to grow for the next decade,” according to Dr. Anne Gunderson, the associate dean for clinical education innovation at Georgetown University Medical Center (profiled below).
+“Given the recent ‘only pay for quality performance’ outcome measures, the demand for safety science and quality training will continue to grow for the next decade,” according to Dr. Anne Gunderson, the associate dean for clinical education innovation at Georgetown University Medical Center.
 She refers to recent shifts by health policymakers away from the traditional United States fee-for-service model.
 That model doesn’t hold healthcare providers accountable for quality or efficiency but pays them based on the quantity and complexity of their services.
 In other words, a financial incentive to deliver as many services as possible, irrespective of costs or health outcomes, influences providers.

 Concerned over massive healthcare expenditures and relatively low care quality relative to other nations, policymakers have started shifting towards alternative payment models that encourage higher quality at lower costs.
 For example, the Affordable Care Act expands pay-for-performance programs in Medicare and encourages experimentation to evaluate effectiveness.
 Also, the Centers for Medicare and Medicaid Services (CMS) in 2015 started driving aggressively toward what many now call “value-based” or “quality-based” reimbursement.
 Rather than continuing to reward volume over care quality, CMS announced that by the end of 2018, 50 percent of fee-for-service Medicare payments would become value-based.
 In addition, the Healthcare Transformation Task Force, a recently formed alliance of provider groups and insurers, including Blue Cross and Aetna, committed to shifting 75 percent of their contracts into value-based payment arrangements.